-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, they say the next big thing is here, that the revolution's near, but to me it seems quite clear, that's it's all just a little bit of histo(is deleted by temporal wave)
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, they say the next big thing is here, that the revolution's near, but to me it seems quite clear, that's it's all just a little bit of histo—(is deleted by temporal wave)

 You know, it's hard to think of a less competent organisation than the TSA, and it only gets worse with the reveal of the first big plan.
 A temporal rip is carving its way through history, rewriting everything.
-That begs an important question—how do you know what's meant to be versus what's different?
+That raises an important question—how do you know what's meant to be versus what's different?
 Maybe in the real universe, Adolf Hitler's paintings brought peace to the world.
 Perhaps dubstep is actually music.
-Well, it's okay!
-The TSA has the solution—a historical log to compare things with.
+Well, that's OK, the TSA has the solution—a historical log to compare things with.
 Smart!
 And of course, they keep it close to hand, on the grounds that it's something they might need in a real hurry?
 Ha!
 No, they keep it two billion years in the past.
 You might think that this makes pretty good sense.
 If temporal rips work as stated, that's going to take a while to get to.
 And, y'know, yes.
 It's not a bad idea in theory.

-...except for the part about putting it in a lethal jungle full of carnivorous predators.
-Of all the organisations who you'd think might have wanted to study the Butterfly Effect.
-Also, to use it you have to go back to the future... which might not even exist any more.
+Also, to use it you have to go back to the future, which might not even exist any more.
 Or worse, as Gage finds when he returns to the present to find that the boss of the TSA—living in a world where the aliens arrived and were told to piss off instead of being welcomed with open arms—realises that history has changed, and that changing it back will erase his entire life.
-So, instead of giving him his full support to repair the damage... he sends murder robots.
+So, instead of giving Gage his full support to repair the damage, he sends murder robots.
 Who the hell screens these people?
 Its core staff now officially consists entirely of a coward, a Google glasshole, a guy who can't even get even get up in the morning, and his fellow agent, Michelle Visard, as played by Data's girlfriend from that one episode of Star Trek: TNG.

 I'm calling it.
 The TSA is officially the most incompetent government agency in all of fiction.